 Turmeric can be described as an amazing superfood.
 The substance that give it the yellow/orange colour is known as curcumin – the main agent that is responsible for its health giving properties.
 Packed with antioxidants, curcumin has an anti-inflammatory effect and is therefore often recommended for any health conditions caused by inflammation, such as rheumatoid arthritis and IBS.
 You do however need to take a lot per day to get the full effects, as you need an extract that contains a significant amount of the curcumin.
 Add it to your food and consider taking it in supplement form.
 There’s no upper limit to the amount you can take.

-For a full step-by-step guide to making unicorn toast, its creator Adeline has put together an easy to follow recipe here.
-And, if you’d like some other healthy brunch options, why not try this cacao and avocado mousse which is so wickedly delicious and so good for you that you can have it for breakfast, or a mid-afternoon snack.
+If you’d like some other healthy brunch options, why not try this cacao and avocado mousse which is so wickedly delicious and so good for you that you can have it for breakfast, or a mid-afternoon snack.